 Now its’ over to you – can you say your email address in German?I can now say my email address in German thanks to @german_tutor Click To Tweet

-This video is part of my free German Alphabet course, which is available on Udemy and now also on Skillshare so if you feel you need, or just want, to revise the German alphabet, I’m happy to see you as one of my online students.
+This video is part of my German Alphabet course, which is available on Udemy and now also on Skillshare so if you feel you need, or just want, to revise the German alphabet, I’m happy to see you as one of my online students.
 You can also try my listening exercise on Memrise: the German Alphabet